 Margin Services

 J.P.
-Morgan Investing also provides margin accounts.
-Margin rates range from 10% to 12.25%.
+Morgan Investing also offers margin accounts with rates ranging from 10% to 12.25%.

 Winner: Robinhood